American Society of Plastic Surgeons

 What is Plastic Surgery?

-Very few specialties in medicine offer the opportunity to be creative and innovative.
+Very few specialties in medicine offer the opportunity to be so creative and innovative.
 This is why we love plastic surgery!

 Cosmetic